MartinGeisse/grumpyrest/doc/concept.md

 A mapping for non-record objects could be defined, but the strong guarantees about their shape that come from the language make the mapping very easy.
 Also, I just like that they are immutable.

-JSON arrays can be mapped to Guava's ImmutableList:
+A JSON array can be mapped to a List:

-    ImmutableList.of(1, 2, 3)
+    List.of(1, 2, 3)

 <->

     [1, 2, 3]

-Again, normal List / ArrayList could be mapped too, but I just like ImmutableList.

 JSON primitives are mapped to Java's built-in types, both boxed and unboxed.
 No coercion takes place, so for example the number 123 cannot be parsed into a String-typed field (unless you override the type adapter for type String to